Legal Information: Nevada

 What protections can I get in an order for protection against sexual assault?

-A temporary or extended order can:
+A temporary or extended civil order for protection against sexual assault can:

-• Direct the abuser to stay away from your home, school, business, or place of employment and any other location specifically named by the court;
+- direct the abuser to stay away from your home, school, business, or place of employment and any other location specifically named by the court;

 Note: If an abuser is charged with the crime of sexual assault against you, you might get a protection order from the criminal court judge with the restrictions listed above.
-The judge could issue this order if the abuser (defendant) is released from jail before trial or once s/he is found guilty of the crime.2 If the abuser is brought to trial, the prosecutor should inform you of the outcome of the case.3 If the court orders any restrictions on the abuser, the court clerk is supposed to provide you and any other people named in the order with a certified copy of the order.4
+The judge could issue this order if the abuser (defendant) is released from jail before trial or once s/he is found guilty of the crime.2 If the abuser is brought to trial, you may ask in writing that the prosecutor tell you about the outcome of the case.
+The information the prosecutor gives you should include:

 1 N.R.S. § 200.378(1)